crowdsourcing-class/crowdsourcing-class.github.io/video_vimeo_tutorial.md

      - Did it explain how quality control is done?
 5. After you get feedback, make modifications to your video and re-record it.

-We have provided some examples of good videos from last year's company profiles.
-The examples are located at the bottom of the web page for [Assignment 2](assignment2.html).
+We have provided some [examples of good videos from last year's company profiles](assignment2.html#examples).
 Click on the 1 sentence description of the company or project to see its full profile and the video.
 </div>
 </div>